imartincei/vscode-calcpad/To-Do.md

 # To-Do

 ## vscode-calcpad

+### Enhancements
 - Finish enhanced PDF generation
 - See if intellisense can be improved
 - Implement user defined variable, units, function, and macro definitions using html comment before the #def line (e.g. cmt$({"description": "This macro does this.\nparam1 is the thing..."})).
 Add tooltip for these that uses the description.
 - Implement custom units
 - Add duplicate macro definitions to linter
 - Test linter for advanced issues
-- Make the webview always available, but the preview and export buttons only available in .cpd files
-- Add search for variables
 - Add recent features added to Calcpad to linting/insert tab
 - Remove final #fetch reference and resolve associated !!! comments
-- Fix symbol dropdown and move to top of insert.json, check insert.json formatting.
-- Test quick typing of symbols and make sure it only affects the last typed symbols and doesn't update the entire file (same with operators).
-Make symbol quick typing end with a space so content overlap is possible.
-Add quick typing for macros (~1 macro 1, ~2 macro 2, etc.).
+- Add quick typing for macros (~1 macro 1, ~2 macro 2, etc.).
 Add macro mapping to vscode config using json object {macroMapping:{"1": "macroName$", ...}}.
 - Add hotkeys for HTML/markdown formatting.
 Add toggle for HTML vs markdown in the settings.
+- Add .vscodeignore
+- Package extension for further testing within the company.
+Publish to vsx and Visual Studio Marketplace (under personal account)

+### Bugs
+[Vue Debug] Vue Error: TypeError: e.getMacroTooltip is not a function - https://vuejs.org/error-reference/#runtime-1

 ## Calcpad.Server
 - Test new URL structure from Calcpad.Core.